Lotti Brown header

 January nature journal prompt - shoots and buds'Shoots & Buds'

-January nature journal prompt 5: Shoots & Buds
+January nature journal weekly prompt 5: Shoots & Buds

 January can look bare - but look closely and you’ll find buds already forming.